sazed1237/serenity-habit-mood-backend/README.md

 ---

+## Publishing Swagger to GitHub Pages

+This project also writes the OpenAPI spec to `docs/openapi.json` on startup.
+To publish docs on GitHub Pages:

+1. Run the backend once locally (e.g. `yarn start:dev`) so `docs/openapi.json` is generated.
+2. Commit the `docs/` folder (`docs/index.html` and `docs/openapi.json`).
+3. In GitHub repository settings, enable GitHub Pages and select the `docs/` folder as the source.

+GitHub Pages will then serve the static Swagger UI from that folder even when the backend is not running.

+---

 ## Reminders API (Current)

 The app includes a minute-level scheduler (via NestJS `@Cron`) that checks for due reminders and dispatches notifications.
 Create reminders via the API to match the client UI.